RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

   - [ ] `mkdir -m 777 /mnt/data/orangeboard/databases/KG2.X.Y`
   - [ ] `exit`
   - [ ] `~/venv3.9/bin/python3 code/ARAX/ARAXQuery/ARAX_database_manager.py --mnt --skip-if-exists --remove_unused`
-  - [ ] run a [Test Build](https://github.com/RTXteam/RTX/actions/workflows/pytest.yml) through GitHub, to ensure that the CI/CD is working with the updated databases
+  - [ ] run a [Test Build](https://github.com/RTXteam/RTX/actions/workflows/pytest.yml) through GitHub Actions, to ensure that the CI/CD is working with the updated databases; all of the pytest tests that are not skipped, should pass

 #### 6. Final items/clean up: